 To improve your organization’s conversion rate, ensure that customers are receiving optimized messaging.
 Organizations should be ensuring the correct messaging is sent to the ideal consumer at the right time, in the right way.
 This should include ensuring the correct call-to-action (CTA) prompts are used to inspire action.
 For example, compare how consumers react to a CTA such as “Get Started,” as opposed to “Download Now.”
 If one prompt drives more clicks and conversions, utilize that prompt more often as a CTA.

 To optimize conversion rates during instore visits, some analytics must be collected.
-First, be sure to implement location-based analytics to help track a customer’s movement through a store.
+First, be sure to implement location-based marketing analytics to help track a customer’s movement through a store.
 If a customer peruses items for an amount of time but ultimately leaves empty handed, the store’s management should begin determining why that happened.
 For example, imagine if a retailer experienced significant customer attrition during busy periods of the day.
 When evaluating other information about the store, management realizes that almost every staff member is no longer on the floor, but instead helping customers check out.
 As a result, management may conclude that more staff members are needed on the floor to assist shoppers by answering questions and finding the item they’re searching for.

 5. Refine Understanding of Customer Journey